Ogdens' Nut Gone Flake: Design and packaging

 The album was originally released on vinyl in a circular novelty package of a metal replica of a giant tobacco tin, inside which was a poster created with five connected paper circles with pictures of the band members.
 This proved too expensive and not successful as the tins tended to roll off of shelves and it was quickly followed by a paper/card replica with a gatefold cover.
 Two limited-edition CD releases (including a three-disc deluxe edition in 2006 that included the original mono mix of the album on CD for the first time) went even further by packaging the disc(s) in a circular tin (as the original vinyl release had).
 Most CD releases use conventional packaging, superimposing the circular artwork on a square booklet.

-The award-winning artwork for the album was produced by Nick Tweddell and Pete Brown, who were art school friends of Ian Mclagan and who had also played in a band with Mclagan called The Muleskinners.
+The award-winning artwork for the album was produced by Nick Tweddell and Pete Brown, who were art school friends of Ian Mclagan and who had also played in a band with Mclagan called the Muleskinners.
 Album cover illustration was by Harry Willock, 1969 D&AD Silver Award winning album cover.
 Early pressings of XTC's The Big Express (1984) were similarly packaged in a round sleeve in tribute to the Small Faces album.
-It was ranked number 21 on Rolling Stone's 100 Greatest Album Covers in 1991.
+It was ranked number 21 on Rolling Stone's 100 Classic Album Covers in 1991.